reingart/pyfpdf/.github/pull_request_template.md

 - [ ] A mention of the change is present in `CHANGELOG.md`

-- [ ] The PR description or comment contains a picture of a cute animal (not mandatory but encouraged 😉)

 <!-- Feel free to add additional comments, and to ask questions if some of those guidelines are unclear to you! -->

 <!--